-From 30 minutes walks to 1.5 hour walks each heritage walk in this book is designed for newcomers to long-standing visitors and heritage lovers in Kathmandu.
+From 30 minute walks to 1.5 hour walks each heritage walk in this book is designed for newcomers all the way to long-standing visitors and heritage lovers of Kathmandu.

 Moreover for those that really want to see more … there’s an additional 20 extension walks which are all linked together.
 This has never been done before in Nepal.